The Woman in the White Kimono

 Japan, 1957.
-Seventeen-year-old Naoko Nakamura’s prearranged marriage to the son of her father’s business associate would secure her family’s status in their traditional Japanese community, but Naoko has fallen for another man—an American sailor, a gaijin—and to marry him would bring great shame upon her entire family.
+Naoko Nakamura’s prearranged marriage to the son of her father’s business associate would secure her family’s status but Naoko has fallen for an American sailor.
 When it’s learned Naoko carries the sailor’s child, she’s cast out in disgrace and forced to make unimaginable choices with consequences that will ripple across generations.

 America, present day.
-Tori Kovac, caring for her dying father, finds a letter containing a shocking revelation—one that calls into question everything she understood about him, her family and herself.
-Setting out to learn the truth behind the letter, Tori’s journey leads her halfway around the world to a remote seaside village in Japan, where she must confront the demons of the past to pave a way for redemption.
+Tori Kovac finds a letter containing a shocking revelation about her father that makes her question everything she understood about him.
+Tori’s journey leads her halfway around the world to a remote seaside village in Japan, where she must confront the demons of the past to pave a way for redemption.

 The Woman in the White Kimono sounded like it would be a really interesting read but I’m afraid I found it a huge disappointment, mainly down to a lack of focus and poorly drawn characters.
 It’s a shame because the premise of the book is a really interesting one and concentrates on a little explored era in Japanese history when the country was still occupied by American forces.
 Relationships between Japanese women and American sailors were frowned upon by both countries which had tragic consequences for any children born as they were regarded as having “impure” blood.